-We used the National Drug Code Directory, managed by the US Food and Drug Administration, to identify for all substances containing buprenorphine hydrochloride (or buprenorphine hydrochloride and naloxone hydrochloride) in their nonproprietary or substance name.
+We compiled a list of all prescription drugs containing buprenorphine that are used to treat OUD.
+We used the National Drug Code Directory, 14 managed by the US Food and Drug Administration, to identify for all substances containing buprenorphine hydrochloride (or buprenorphine hydrochloride and naloxone hydrochloride) in their nonproprietary or substance name.
 We included the following drugs: Suboxone® sublingual tablets and films, Subutex® sublingual tablets, Bunavail® buccal films, the Probuphine® implant, Zubsolv® sublingual tablets, and the generic equivalents.
 We excluded the following prescription drugs because they are usually prescribed for pain management: Buprenex® injectable, Butrans® transdermal patches, BelbucaTM buccal films, and the generic equivalents.

-We also included drugs containing buprenorphine in the proprietary name, active ingredient, or application number based on information from the US Food and Drug Administrations' Orange Book to include relevant drugs that have been discontinued.
+We also included drugs containing buprenorphine in the proprietary name, active ingredient, or application number based on information from the US Food and Drug Administrations' Orange Book 15 to include relevant drugs that have been discontinued.
 We used the same inclusion criteria as above for discontinued substances containing buprenorphine.

 We used the consumer price index for US medical care developed by the Bureau of Labor Statistics to adjust all dollar amounts to 2016 August dollars.
-All quarters were adjusted using an adjuster pertaining to the middle month of the quarter.
+16 All quarters were adjusted using an adjuster pertaining to the middle month of the quarter.